Tag Archives: mindset shifts

 Mindset Shifts: It’s All In Your Head

-This month we’re going to look at mindset shifts.
+Let’s take a look at Mindset Shifts.
 Mindset is a big part of productivity.

 What?
 It’s not just getting as much done as possible every day?
 Finding tweaks to be more efficient?